civicrm/release-management/doc/merger-intro.md

 add *more* issues without resolving the old issues.
 Reward: if the new participants agree, then it can tilt the balance more clearly.

+## (Perceived) Conflicts of Interest

+Historically there have been concerns that some PRs might be too easily accepted if a merger had some conflict of interest.
+For example, if they worked for a company that had a client contract that would benefit from a core change, and a colleague on the project submitted the PR.
+Would the merger potentially go easy on not requiring a unit test in order to avoid the cost if their project was over budget?
+Would they merge a PR involving some controversial change without ensuring the normal consultation it merits?

+In such cases the practice has been for the merger with a potential conflict to mark the PR as 'merge-ready' and solicit a different merger to do the merge.
+This provides a formal way to ensure impartiality and the perception of impartiality in the merge process.

 ## Master, RC, and Stable

 Each version passes through phases of development/alpha, RC/freeze/beta, and stable/maintenance.
 As a rule of